jimfrenette/GruntTutorial/README.md

 Each tag represents a different step in the tutorial, similar to the approach used in the AngularJS tutorial: http://docs.angularjs.org/tutorial

-## Commits / Tutorial Outline
+## Tutorial Outline

 You can check out any point of the tutorial using
     git checkout step-?

-To see the changes which between any two lessons use the git diff command.
+To see the changes between any two steps, use the git diff command.
     git diff step-?..step-?

 ### step-00